-What does a Stakebed Driver do?
+What is a Stakebed Driver?

 A Stakebed Driver is an essential member of the Production Support department in filmmaking.
 This position involves operating a stakebed truck to transport equipment, props, and crew members to various locations during film production.